ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: System Design

-We built a custom transpiler plugin that generates extra metadata for \texttt{@GenieProperty}, and \texttt{@GenieFunction} of \texttt{DataClass} and \texttt{HelperClass}.
-During initialization of the app, \mr{} will load injected metadata from \textit{state classes} to generate a prompt for the LLM\@.
+We use in-context learning to implement the semantic parser and the response generator.
+During initialization of the app, \mr{} will load injected metadata from \textit{state classes} (classes in state code) to generate a base prompt shared by both the semantic parser and the response generator\@.
 LLMs work by generating text continuations given a paragraph of previous text.
-The provided previous text is often referred to as the \textit{prompt}.
-By controlling the prompt, we change the information that the LLM has access to and guide the LLM to do what we want (generate the corresponding \mrd{} of the user's command). \mr{}'s {\em generated prompt} contains two parts: 1) The \textit{class definitions} contain all the \texttt{DataClass} and \texttt{HelperClass} methods and properties definitions with the implementation stripped out.
+The provided previous text is often called the \textit{prompt}.
+By controlling the prompt, we change the information the LLM has access to and guide the LLM to do what we want (generate the corresponding \mrd{} of the user's command). \mr{}'s {\em generated prompt} contains two parts: 1) The \textit{class definitions} contain all the \texttt{DataClass} and \texttt{HelperClass} method and property definitions with the implementation stripped out.
 It is rendered in a format similar to Swift syntax.
 2) The \textit{example parses} provided by the developer are also included as few-shot examples.

-The \textit{language parser} adds the user input to the generated prompt and presents that to the LLM to translate into \mrd{}.
+The user input is then appended to the generated prompt and used in the LLM-based semantic parser for \mrd{} translation.
 The \textit{response generator} prompts the LLM with the generated prompt, the user input, the parsed \mrd{}, and the \texttt{description} of the return value from the execution of \mrd{} to produce a short text response.

-We built the language parser using the OpenAI Codex model \texttt{code-davanci-2} and the response generator using the OpenAI GPT 3.5 model \texttt{text-davanci-3}.
+We built the semantic parser using the OpenAI Codex model \texttt{code-davanci-2} and the response generator using the OpenAI GPT 3.5 model \texttt{text-davanci-3}.